 It’s important to follow protocol when an employer is firing someone.
 The process begins with the employer contacting or attempting to contact their employee, sending a letter explaining that they are terminating them from employment due to unavoidable circumstances, and asking for any updates if changes occur in the future.

 When firing an employee, employers should follow established termination procedures that include updating the employee’s file with documentation of their last day worked and the date they were terminated.
 Employers are also responsible for notifying COBRA insurance carriers to ensure continued coverage during this period and appropriately cutting final paychecks according to state requirements.

 A termination date is not always on the last day worked.
 The time of an employee’s departure may depend on a company’s job abandonment policy, such as in cases where there are three days to wait before being terminated.
-For instance, if an employee goes three business days without contact with their employer or showing up for work, they will be given notice and then fired after those 3 days have passed.
-This way, it can clear any confusion about when someone leaves their position.
-Things will go more smoothly as one employee leaves and another joins.
+For instance, if an employee goes three business days without contact with their employer or showing up for work, they will be given notice and fired after those three days have passed.
+This can clear any confusion about when someone leaves their position.
+Things will go more smoothly as one employee leaves, and another joins.
 Setting this timeframe will also provide consistency among all employees who might experience this situation at some point in their careers.

 "The best recruiting platform on the market!
 VIVAHR allowed us to create a dashboard and applicant experience like no other!!"

 Job abandonment is an unfortunate but relatively frequent event in specific industries, particularly with shift workers.
 Therefore, supervisors and employers must have transparent systems and policies to deal with these situations.